HubGrep/hubgrep_documentation/source/docs/hubgrep_search/usage/search_syntax.md

 ### Maybe-operator

-If wonderland is in results, it influences the score, if not its ignored (has to be uppercase!)
+If "wonderland" is in results, it influences the score (has to be uppercase!).
+Results containing "wonderland" but not "alice" will not match, however.

     alice MAYBE wonderland